You may have an existing company:

 - if you have used the company to provide corporate guarantee to borrow for your trading or investment entity, your SMSF may have breached borrowing rules.

-- your SMSF assets will be at risks if your trading business/investment entity has been involved any legal proceedings.
+- your SMSF assets will be at risk if your trading business/investment entity has been involved in any legal proceedings.

-- the bank accounts’ names for your SMSF and existing entities will be same or similar, you may make transactions errors if you accidentally use SMSF funds to pay business expenses or other costs not associated your SMSF.
+- the bank accounts’ names for your SMSF and existing entities will be the same or similar, you may make transaction errors if you accidentally use SMSF funds to pay business expenses or other costs not associated with your SMSF.
 The auditor may report these transactions to ATO as breaches of SIS Act and Regulations.